 Celebrate the benefits of using your voice to produce your first draft

-A couple years ago I heard about authors using dictation to write the first draft of their books.
+A couple of years ago I heard about authors using dictation to write the first draft of their books.
 Although intrigued by the idea of using speech-to-text software to write, I dismissed it as impractical.
 However, as more and more writers extolled the virtues of speech recognition software, I decided to test dictation for myself.

 Aside from the promise of being able to write faster, there’s also the realization that by using my voice instead of my fingers for my first draft, I save my wrists from the hint of strain that sometimes plagues me.